Maria Tippett: Biography

 Tippett was a member of the editorial board of The Canadian Historical Review, Canadian Art, Art Focus and an Arts Journalist Fellow at The Banff Centre in 1988.
 In 1992 she was elected a fellow of the Royal Society of Canada.
-She has received honorary doctorates from Windsor University in 1994, and from the University of Victoria as well as from Simon Fraser University in 2006.
+She has received honorary doctorates from the University of Windsor in 1994, and from the University of Victoria (2006) as well as from Simon Fraser University (2006).
 In May 2014, Maria Tippett's name was added to Victoria High School's "Wall of Fame".

-In the course of her career, Tippett has curated art exhibitions at Simon Fraser University Art Gallery (BC Canada), the London Region Art Gallery (Ontario, Canada), the London Regional Art Gallery in London Ontario, the National Library (Luxembourg), as well as at the Clare Hall Gallery at Cambridge University and the Art Gallery at Churchill College (Cambridge University).
-She has judged the Governor General's non-fiction Book Award and the BC Book Prize.
-She has lectured in South America, Europe, Japan, New Zealand, Australia in addition to Canada and the United States.
+In the course of her career, Tippett curated art exhibitions at Simon Fraser University Art Gallery (BC Canada), Museum London (Ontario, Canada), the National Library (Luxembourg), as well as at the Clare Hall Gallery at Cambridge University and the Art Gallery at Churchill College (Cambridge University).
+She judged the Governor General's non-fiction Book Award and the BC Book Prize.
+She lectured in South America, Europe, Japan, New Zealand, Australia in addition to Canada and the United States.

-Tippett has also been a consultant and television presenter for the Canadian Broadcasting Corporation and the British Broadcasting Corporation.
+Tippett was also a consultant and television presenter for the Canadian Broadcasting Corporation and the British Broadcasting Corporation.
 In 1998, Tippett was appointed to The Canadian Memorial Foundation, Canada House in London, where she was a member of the board until 2005.
 In 2010 she was a fellow at the Institute for Advanced Study at Princeton.
 From 2012 to 2019, she was a member of the Craigdarroch Research Awards Committee at the University of Victoria and also a member of the President's Advisory Committee and the Dean of Fine and Performing Arts' Advisory Committee at the same institution.
-In 2021 Tippett became a member of the Advisory Board of The British Columbia Review.
+In 2021 Tippett became a member of the Advisory Board of The British Columbia Review and in 2023 joined the board of the British Columbia and Yukon Book Prizes.